falis64/Deploying_app/Dev_environments/dbReadme.md

 Now in the vagrant file:
 - change app.vm.box to us "ubuntu/bionic64
-- And change database.vm.box to use "ubuntu/bionic64" (the datablase might be saved as db like mine was) It should look like this once saved
+- And change database.vm.box to use "ubuntu/bionic64" (the datablase might be saved as db like mine was) It should look like this once saved:

 ![img.png](img.png)

 Do vagrant up